Orange Herb Roasted Chicken with Potatoes

 - Pierce holes in one orange with a fork and place inside cavity.
 Not only does this make for a great presentation but it also helps the bird cook evenly.
 Tie legs together with kitchen twine.

-- On stove top or in the microwave melt 1/4 cup ghee and combine with the juice from two oranges (approximately 1/2 cup of juice).
+- On stove top or in the microwave melt 1/4 cup ghee or butter and combine with orange juice.
 Stir together.

-- When the oven has reached 425 degrees carefully remove the skillet.
-Pour half of your melted ghee/orange juice into the hot skillet.
+- When the oven has reached 425 degrees carefully remove the skillet (use an oven mit so you don't touch the handle directly).
+Pour half of your melted butter/orange juice mixture into the hot skillet.
 (It will sizzle so be careful.)
 This will help prevent sticking.

-- Thinly slice your potatoes and layer them around your chicken.
+- Slice your potatoes into circles about 1/2 inch thick.
+Layer them around your chicken.

 - Remove the leaves from your sprigs of thyme and rosemary.
 (Hold each sprig at the top and gently slide your finger down it to remove leaves.)
 Chop the rosemary leaves so they’re smaller.
 (Thyme leaves are already very small.)
 Sprinkle both herbs on top of the chicken and potatoes.

-- If you want to really make this dish gorgeous cut a thin circle from your remaining half an orange and place on top of the chicken.
+- If you want to really make this dish gorgeous cut a thin circle from an orange and place on top of the chicken.
 Slice a few semicircles of orange and place them around the front of your chicken.

 - Bake for 1 to 1 1/2 hours.
 I typically get a chicken that’s 4 1/2 pounds and it take the full hour and a half.
 If you insert a meat thermometer in the thickest part of the chicken it should read 165 degrees.